US days away from hitting debt limit, sparking financial fight in Congress - NewsBreak

 “The debt ceiling should not ever be something we play around with.
 It is too dangerous,” Congressman Brendan Boyle said.

 Many Republicans argue it isn’t fiscally smart or sustainable to just keep raising the limit.
-House Speaker Kevin McCarthy insists the country needs a better spending plan.Top Democratic appropriators says GOP ‘guaranteeing a shutdown’
+House Speaker Kevin McCarthy insists the country needs a better spending plan.What is inflation and when will it go down?

 “When does it end?
 We’ve got to change the way we are spending money wastefully in this country,” McCarthy said.